 For example, let’s say your child develops a strange rash and needs to see a pediatrician.

-In a cost sharing program, you pick your pediatrician, pay the cash rate (which is typically much lower) and the bill is picked up or reimbursed by the cost sharing organization subject to the rules of the pool.
+In a medical cost sharing program, you pick your pediatrician, pay the cash rate (which is typically much lower) and the bill is picked up or reimbursed by the medical cost sharing organization subject to the rules of the pool.

 Part of the reason is, up until now you have to be of the Christian faith and share the ministries’ beliefs to sign up.

-Now that you know what cost sharing is and how it works, let’s take a look at how this radically successful model came to be.
+Now that you know what medical cost sharing is and how it works, let’s take a look at how this radically successful model came to be.

-Health Cost Sharing Began Decades Ago in Rural Religious Communities…
+Medical Cost Sharing Began Decades Ago in Rural Religious Communities…

-Even though this may be the first time you’re learning about it, cost sharing is nothing new.
+Even though this may be the first time you’re learning about it, medical cost sharing is nothing new.

 In fact, it began decades ago with the Amish-Mennonites who, bound by their religion to forego insurance, would share each other’s healthcare expenses within the community.

-In 1980, cost sharing was expanded beyond the Amish-Mennonites when an Ohio pastor suffered a terrible car accident resulting in a slew of medical expenses.
+In 1980, medical cost sharing was expanded beyond the Amish-Mennonites when an Ohio pastor suffered a terrible car accident resulting in a slew of medical expenses.

 If left to pay these bills alone, the pastor would have suffered a severe financial blow.
 But much to his surprise, word got out about his situation and fellow Christians came together to pay all his medical bills.

-The pastor was so blown away by this act of generosity, that upon his recovery he established the first official cost sharing ministry for the Christian community.
+The pastor was so blown away by this act of generosity, that upon his recovery he established the first official medical cost sharing ministry for the Christian community.

 Since the 1980s, five cost sharing ministries were established.
 And while the programs experienced growth in the 1990s and early part of the 21st century, they were largely unheard of outside Christian circles…